What is Carbon Kapture?

 What can you do?

-We are fundraising to create up to four new farms by June 2021.
+We are fundraising to make this happen faster and create up to four new hectare farms by June 2021.

-Your donation will help us found a new Kelp Farm and help us to spread word of our mission around the globe.
+Your donation will help us fund a new Kelp Farm and help us to spread the word of our mission around the globe.

 How our farms will capture carbon: